-11.1 Tautologies and contradictions
+12.1 Tautologies and contradictions

-In $\$3$ , we explained necessary truth and necessary falsity.
+In §3, we explained necessary truth and necessary falsity.
 Both notions have surrogates in TFL.
 We will start with a surrogate for necessary truth.

-$\mathcal{A}$ is a TAUTOLOGY iff it is true on every valuation.
+\mathcal{A} is a TAUTOLOGY iff it is true on every valuation.

-We can determine whether a sentence is a tautology just by using truth tables.
-If the sentence is true on every line of a complete truth table, then it is true on every valuation, so it is a tautology.
-In the example of \$10, $(H \land I) \rightarrow H'$ is a tautology.
+We can use truth tables to decide whether a sentence is a tautology.
+If the sentence is true on every line of its complete truth table, then it is true on every valuation, so it is a tautology.
+In the example of §11, ' $(H \wedge I) \rightarrow H$ ' is a tautology.

 This is only, though, a surrogate for necessary truth.
 There are some necessary truths that we cannot adequately symbolize in TFL.
-An example is 2+2 = 4.
+One example is '2+2=4'.
 This must be true, but if we try to symbolize it in TFL, the best we can offer is an sentence letter, and no sentence letter is a tautology.
 Still, if we can adequately symbolize some English sentence using a TFL sentence which is a tautology, then that English sentence expresses a necessary truth.